GintasS/Quiz/README.md

 Total question count - <strong>100</strong>.<br><br>

 Background Pictures are not mine, they've been taken from the internet.<br>
-Background Pictures are not included in this repository due to size.
+Background Pictures are not included in this repository due to their size.

 Subjects:<br><br>
 <strong>